 I received a complimentary copy of this book from Celadon Books.
 Opinions expressed in this review are completely my own.

 Jeannette Walls, author of the bestselling memoir The Glass Castle, pens a novel about a fierce young woman in Virginia during Prohibition.
 Although she has a privileged childhood, Sallie Kincaid was cast out of her family after her advice led her younger half-brother Edie into an accident.
 Now working as a bootlegger, Sallie is determined to find her place again in the family.

-Twenty-five years ago, five teenagers formed an unbreakable bond while living at Savior House, an abusive group home for wayward teens.
-Although they didn’t keep in contact, they’ve all gone on to lead successful lives.
-When members of the group begin dying, they are forced into a reunion no of them wanted to find the killer.
+Twenty-five years ago, five teenagers formed an unbreakable bond when they shot and buried someone while living at Savior House, an abusive group home for wayward teens.
+Although they didn’t keep in contact, they’ve all gone on to lead successful lives: a drunk rock star, a judge, a tech billionaire, a gambling-addicted tv producer, and a former assassin.
+When the judge is murdered and assassination attempts are made on all the others, they are forced into a reunion none of them wanted to find the killer.

 Book of the Month – March 2023

 Receiving my blue box from Book of the Month Club is a highlight of every month.

 Here’s how it works – each month, they pick 5 books and you get to choose one book or skip until the next month.
 If you want to add any extra books, then you get them at a discounted price.

 Each month is usually a mix of new releases and advance copies of unreleased books.
 If you are interested in joining, right now you can use my Book of the Month Club affiliate link to get your first book for $5!

 The March Book of the Month selections are: